Road Network Guided Fine-Grained Urban Traffic Flow Inference: Methodology

 \subsection{Long-range Road-aware Inference Module}

 In addition to short-range dependencies, we observe that long-range spatial dependencies are also helpful for fine-grained traffic flow inference.
 For instance, two regions of the same road usually have a high correlation in terms of traffic flow, even if they are far apart in distance.
+However, previous CNN-based methods fail to effectively capture the long-range dependencies, since the effective receptive field of CNN occupies only a fraction of its full theoretical receptive field \cite{luo2016understanding}.
 Therefore, in this subsection, we develop a long-range road-aware inference module, which employs an advanced transformer \cite{vaswani2017attention,carion2020end} equipped with road prior to fully model the flow relations between all spatial regions.

 By definition, a transformer is composed of an encoder and a decoder.
 As shown in Fig. \ref{frame}, we first adopt the standard encoder to generate an initial global feature.
 Specifically, to reduce the computational cost, the short-range feature $F_s$ is first downsampled to $\frac{I_f}{2}{\times}\frac{J_f}{2}$ with a $2{\times}2$ max-pooling layer.
 The downsampled feature, denoted as $F_s^{2\downarrow}$, is then reshaped to $\frac{{I_f}{J_f}}{4}{\times}C$ and fed into the transformer encoder that mainly contains a self-attention unit and a feed-forward network.
 The formulation of our encoder can be simply expressed as: